With so much negativity in the world, writing about the positive hasn't come easily lately, but I believe it matters, and I'm committed to it.

-That’s all for now.
-Thanks for being here, and enjoy this week’s finds.
+That's the plan.
+Thanks for being here — enjoy this week's finds.

 Allkin is an open, hand-based symbol system designed to support communication across languages and cultures, available for free through Noun Project.
 Developed by Monotype Studio in collaboration with Rathna Ramanathan and the Kyiv-based studio Vikatavita, the system includes 195 hand gestures, matching the number of UN member and observer states.
 The symbols represent everyday human needs, social signals, emotional states, and references to conflict and peace.